haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

   Multiattack.
 The captain makes three melee attacks: two with its scimitar and one with its dagger.
 Or the captain makes two ranged attacks with its daggers.
 Scimitar.
 Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 6 (1d6 + 3) slashing damage.
 Dagger.
 Melee or Ranged Weapon Attack: +5 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 5 (1d4 + 3) piercing damage.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 397

 Commoner
 Medium humanoid (any race), any alignment